-A licensed nurse (LVN or RN) who provides patient-centered care by collaborating, coordinating, and/or facilitating comprehensive care with an interdisciplinary/multidisciplinary health care team to determine and implement best practices for the clients and their families.
+A licensed nurse (LVN or RN) who provides patient-centered care by collaborating, coordinating, and/ or facilitating comprehensive care with an interdisciplinary/multidisciplinary health care team to determine and implement best practices for the patients and their families.
 The BSN-educated RN is also prepared to become a leader of the health care team as well as to provide care to populations and communities.

-Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing А. Communicate and collaborate with clients, their families, and the interdisciplinary health care team to assist in the planning, delivery, and coordination of patient-centered care to assigned clients. Α. Coordinate, collaborate, and communicate with clients, their families, and the interdisciplinary health care team to plan, deliver, and evaluate patient-centered care. Α. Coordinate, collaborate, and communicate with clients, families, populations, communities, and the interdisciplinary health care team to plan, deliver, and evaluate care.
+Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing A Communicate and collaborate in a timely manner with patients, their families, and the interdisciplinary health care team to assist in the planning, delivery, and coordination of patientcentered care to assigned patients.
+A. Coordinate, collaborate, and communicate in a timely manner_with patients, their families, and the interdisciplinary health care team to plan, deliver, and evaluate patient-centered care.
+A. Coordinate, collaborate, and communicate in a timely manner with patients, families, populations, communities, and the interdisciplinary health care team to plan, deliver, and evaluate care.
 Knowledge 1. a.
 Structure and function of the health care delivery system. b.
-Roles of interdisciplinary health care team members.
-1. a.
+Roles and functions of interdisciplinary health care team members including group dynamics. a.
 Structure, function, and interdisciplinary relationships within the health care delivery system. b.
-Models of care delivery and roles of interdisciplinary health care team members.
-1. a.
+Models of care delivery and roles of interdisciplinary health care team members including group process. a.
 Structure, function, and interdisciplinary relationships within the health care delivery system. b.
-Social, economic, and political processes impacting the access to and delivery of health care in communities. c.
-Models of care delivery including integrated care.
-2. Methods of effective communication and cooperation.
-2. Patterns and processes of effective communication and collaboration, including assertiveness, negotiation, conflict resolution, and delegation.
-2. Theories and strategies of effective communication and collaboration, including assertiveness, negotiation, conflict resolution, and delegation.
+Models of care delivery and using group process in decision-making and care.
+Social, economic, c. and political processes impacting the access to and delivery of health care in communities.
+2. Principles of effective communication and collaboration with patients, their families, and the interdisciplinary health care team.
+2. Patterns and processes of effective communication and collaboration including assertiveness, negotiation, conflict resolution, and delegation. a.
+Theories and strategies of effective communication and collaboration including assertiveness, negotiation, conflict resolution, and delegation.